PaddlePaddle/book/serve/README.md

 # Inference Server Example

-The inference server can be used to inference any model trained by PaddlePaddle.
+The inference server can be used to perform inference on any model trained on PaddlePaddle.
 It provides an HTTP endpoint.

 ## Run

-The inference server reads a trained model (a topology file and a parameter file) and serves HTTP request at port `8000`.
+The inference server reads a trained model (a topology file and a parameter file) and serves HTTP requests at port `8000`.

 We will first show how to obtain the PaddlePaddle model, and then how to start the server.